Update #1

 A New Home for St. Thomas!

-St. Thomas Anglican Church has gathered in a variety of places including homes, churches, and chapels over the last few years.
-St. James Methodist, Redeemer Presbyterian, and Campus View Church of Christ have all opened their doors to us.
-During the uncertain days of the Pandemic we met wherever we could!
-This included homes, farms, backyards, parks, and pavilions.
-We utilized the beautiful Day Chapel in the State Botanical Garden for years before moving to the Foundry Building behind the Classic Center for a Tabernacle Phase of growth alongside building out the Parish House for offices and events.
+We have gathered in a variety of places in our short history.
+We rented the beautiful Day Chapel in the State Botanical Garden for years before moving to the Foundry Building for a Tabernacle Phase of growth alongside building out the Parish House for offices and events.

 Coming out of our Tabernacle Phase of growth, this feels like a new Sanctuary Phase!
 We’ll have a Sanctuary set apart and dedicated for worship.
 We’ll have classrooms, grounds, a fellowship hall, and plenty of parking as a base for mission and ministry.
 It is truly miraculous what the Lord has done and how He has opened this door for us!
 Thanks be to God!
 Thanks also to our Facility Search Team for all of their hard work and time - Deacon Tex Bagley, Oliver Pryor, and Robbie Smith.